aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Netaksēto mežu platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, clearcuts and forest stands from the [State Forest Service's State Forest Registry](#Ch04.01) were rasterised to match inputs (value 1 and NA elsewhere).
-Then, from the [Landscape classification](#Ch05.03) class 630 was reclassified to value 1, others to 0).
-These layers were then combined so that values 1 from the second layer, where spatially matching NA values in the first layer as classified as 1 and 0 otherwise.
-Once reclassified, layer was aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+**Procedure:** First, clearcuts and forest stands from the [State Forest Service's State Forest Registry](#Ch04.01) are rasterised to match inputs (value 1 and NA elsewhere).
+Then, from the [Landscape classification](#Ch05.03) class 630 is reclassified to value 1, others to 0).
+These layers are then combined so that values 1 from the second layer, where spatially matching NA values in the first layer as classified as 1 and 0 otherwise.
+Once reclassified, layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to